New York Law School: Academic centers

 New York Law School, aided by a grant from the C.V.
 Starr Foundation, created the C.V.
 Starr Center for International Law.
-The Center supports teaching and research in all areas of international law but concentrates on the law of international trade and finance, deriving much of its strength from interaction with New York's business, commercial, financial, and legal communities.
+The center supports teaching and research in all areas of international law.
+Still, it concentrates on the law of international trade and finance, deriving much of its strength from interaction with New York's business, commercial, financial, and legal communities.
 The Center organizes symposia events to engage students and faculty in discussions with experts and practitioners in the field.
-For professional development, the Center offers resources for studying and researching careers in international law.
+For professional development, the center offers resources for studying and researching careers in international law.

 The Center publishes an academic newsletter.
 The International Review is the only academic newsletter published by an ABA-accredited law school that reports on a broad range of contemporary international and comparative law issues.